kristopolous/tube-get/README.md

 So this is a pretty slick method - it doesn't use cookies or run in the browser at all so you don't get punted the paywall.
 Further, it's generic enough that it works on a large variety of sites without actually having to specify the site or do the up-keep - previous soultions I had would use elements from the generated page to concoct a url.

 I found that none of this was actually necessary - either a direct link to the video or a link to a "flash vars" file which has the video exists in the html of 95% of the sites I've tried.

-So that's it -- a few curls, a few greps --- that's all that you need.
+When a site breaks this I generally spend some time to fix it.
+So I keep it pretty up to date.

 ### Isn't this unethical